A lot of folks have tossed around the idea of capital ships in hisec before, and I think that is a horrible idea.

 There is also concern with large nullsec groups moving into 0.5 space with capital fleets and monopolizing the moon mining going on there.
 I feel like it’s pretty safe to dispel this fear because if such groups were interested in 0.5 moon minerals, they’d already be making efforts to monopolize them with subcap fleets.
 At the time of this posting, this doesn’t appear to be the case.

-I know that all versions of this are a controversial idea and I will likely get a lot of pushback on it.
+I know that all versions of this proposal are a controversial and I will likely get a lot of pushback on it.
 I’m not entirely sold on it myself because even with all of the limits and restrictions I have in place, there’s still potential for abuse.
 I see this a way to hopefully draw some players away from the core of hisec (admittedly while pushing some others further into it) and adding more depth to the current distinction between just hisec, losec, and null.

 Plus…more exploded capital ships…